python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/020_Spec_A_paragradio.md

 ### Spectrum Analyzer

+Now we are going to make a real spectrum analyzer since the previous one was just a simulation.

+Start by ensuring your HackRF One is plugged into the proper computer.

 Create a new Marimo notebook and save it as **specan.py**.
 - If you don't see the "Create a new notebook" option, exit your current notebook by clicking the three lines in the top right of your screen and selecting Return home.